The world's largest acidic volcanic crater lake, Ijen Crater.

 As alternative, the panoramic view can be seen obviously just hike up for about 1km to the northern-east of the crater and follow the track, a breathtaking view of stunning turquoise lake brings us to this magnificent.

-Volcano Discovery offers 18-day vulcanologist-guided trips through the
+Volcano Discovery offers 18-day vulcanologist-guided trips through the heart of Java.

 Canon EOS 50D + EF-S 10-22mm f/3.5-4.5 USM